anpham6/chrome-docs/source/cloud/minio.rst

   MINIO_SESSION_TOKEN = "";
   MINIO_ENDPOINT = ""; // Default is "localhost"

-.. note:: These are not official MinIO environment variables and require ``process.env.apply = true`` in *squared.json*.
+.. important:: These are not official MinIO environment variables and require ``process.env.apply = true`` in *squared.json*.

 Example usage
 =============